All articles

 All nutritional data below is sourced from Chipotle Mexican Grill's official nutrition disclosures, as required by FDA menu labeling regulations under Section 4205 of the Affordable Care Act.

 Values may vary slightly by location due to natural variation in hand-assembled portions.
-The FDA permits ±20% variation for restaurant menu items.
+The FDA permits plus-or-minus 20 percent variation for restaurant menu items.
 These figures reflect the standard published serving size for each ingredient.

 Reference table showing complete nutrition data for all Chipotle ingredients including calories, protein, fat, carbs, and sodium